overprotocol/overprotocol.github.io/docs/learn/key-features/layered-architecture/ethanos.md

 $$

 Here, 37000 gas covers the initial operations such as account creation and transaction verification, 900 gas for each epoch reflects the fixed costs per epoch, 3 gas per word accounts for variable decoding and proof verification costs, and additional memory costs.

-## The Endgame

-### Future Directions for Contract Restoration

-In Ethanos, state expiration occurs on an account-by-account basis.
-However, dealing with contracts poses a challenge due to the storage managed under contract accounts.

-In the EVM, the storage owned by contracts can grow indefinitely in size.
-Handling unlimited data sizes within transaction forms to restore contracts is not feasible; it would potentially flood and paralyze the peer-to-peer network.
-Therefore, currently, **OverProtocol has disabled the restoration functionality for contracts.** Contracts must be managed in a way that prevents them from expiring.

-In the ultimate vision of Ethanos, overcoming these limitations requires moving away from the traditional storage layout of the EVM.
-It becomes necessary to bound the size of data that accounts can own, and allow for contract-managed storages to be partially expired and restored.

-In due time, a process of state and storage migration for all contracts will be implemented.
-This migration will occur between sweep epochs, facilitating a transition that maintains system integrity while accommodating the expansive nature of contract storage.